Owner / Director /

 Christy Hall loves being the Legacy Backstage Dancewear store manager.
 She is mom to a long-time Legacy dancer.
 She homeschools her two children, is a family physician, and works part time from home doing telemedicine.
 Prior to having kids, she was an Air Force Flight Surgeon.
 She misses traveling the world with the Air Force so traveling for dance competitions bringings her joy.
 She is honored to help everyone with their dance shoe, clothing, and gear needs.

-Social Media and Creative Content Manager / Teacher
+Social Media and Creative Content Manager / Irish Dance Teacher

 Heather Peterson took piano lessons as a child instead of dance, but was always fascinated and wanted to learn how to dance.
 She was finally able to start Irish dancing at the age of 19.
 She enjoyed several years of performing with a local performance group, but couldn’t stay content when she discovered that competition existed.
 She joined a competitive school as soon as she could and began the next chapter of her dance career, though performing remains her main love.